stomp/stomp-spec/src/stomp-specification-1.1.md

     ^@

-The `transaction` header is required, you must specify which transaction to abort\!
+The `transaction` header is required and must specify the id of the transaction to commit\!

 ### DISCONNECT

 `DISCONNECT` does a graceful disconnect from the server.
-It is quite polite to use this before closing the socket.
+It is recommended to send this before closing the socket.

     DISCONNECT